cosmos-developer/cosmos-vietnam-developer-plan/README.md

 	* 1 twitter link of a chain: 1.000 VND

 ## rules:
-1. 3 posts/day in total so that page doesn't flood with information
+1. maximum 3 posts/day in total so that page doesn't flood with information

+## NOTICE:
+1. Reward plan above does not apply to Notional Labs employees